COMP2113-game/Tic-tac-toe/README.md

 ### 3. Tips for playing the game

 * Makefile is created for easy compilation.
-Enter "make" to compile.
+Type `make` to compile.

-* Enter "./game" to enjoy the funny game!
+* Type `./game` to enjoy the funny game!

 * Choose whether to start a brand new game or continue the last saved game.
 Enter "CONT" or "NEW" to choose!